FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

 5. Role and Security Management
   The system should have admin functions for managing roles of patients and healthcare professionals, and for setting data access policies for security profiles.
   For example, when a new patient come to the nurse station, the admin shall be able to enroll the person with devices, healthcare professionals to the system.
+6. Micro service platform and services
+  Various microservices could be applicable in the MonitorMe system, such as Data ingestion service, data storage service, data analysis service, user management service, nurse station service, alert notification service, patient report service, api gateway service, security service, and etc.

 ## Non-functional requirements
 1. Availability
   The system should be designed to ensure high availability, meaning it should be accessible and usable by medical professionals at all times.
 This can be achieved through redundant systems, failover mechanisms, and regular maintenance and monitoring.
 2. Reliability
   The system must be highly reliable, with minimal downtime or errors.
 This can be achieved through rigorous testing, quality assurance processes, and regular updates and maintenance.
   For example,
   while one sensor stops working, it should not impact other data collection.
   We should do multi samples for single report, so to make sure each individual measure error does not impact the accuracy, e.g. the Oxygen level is required to report every 5 seconds, but inside of each sensor device, we will implement the measurement of >10 times per seconds, this could even to be configurable by the healthcare professionals.
 3. Performance and elasticity
   The system should be designed to handle a large volume of data traffic from users while maintaining fast response times and low latency.
 This can be achieved through: efficient message/data queue,